truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 Sights, sounds, smells, tastes, touches, and ideas are impermanent ..."

 <!--pg-->
-### N 35.180--182 Desire, Etc. for the Suffering Exterior *Bāhiradukkhachandādisutta*
+### SN 35.180--182 Desire, Etc. for the Suffering Exterior *Bāhiradukkhachandādisutta*

 "Mendicants, you should give up desire ... greed ... desire and greed for what is suffering.
 And what is suffering?